-- Monetization options including sponsorship opportunities via Podcorn and a donate button on your free public podcast website.
+- Monetization options include sponsorship opportunities via Podcorn and a donate button on your free public podcast website.

-- There are multiple ways to monetize your podcast when using RSS.com, including the ability to enable a donation button.
+- There are multiple ways to monetize your podcast using RSS.com, including enabling a donation button.

 - A professional-looking podcast website will give your content an added level of legitimacy, while episode transcription can make it easier for fans to follow along.

-- If you are using another platform provider right now, it is seamless to export your current podcast to RSS.com and benefit from their service right away.
+- If you are using another platform provider right now, it is seamless to export your current podcast to RSS.com and benefit from their service immediately.

-- Create custom embed players compatible with any platform, allowing you to showcase your podcast in unique ways.
+- Create custom embedded players compatible with any platform, allowing you to showcase your podcast uniquely.